A Quilt Binding Primer (Part 4): How to Attach Binding to a Quilt

 Keep the beginning tail flat, and lay the “ending” tail over it.
 (If you’ve positioned your quilt correctly, the ending tail will fold from the right to the left.)
 In the photo below, I’ve placed some markers to help you see the points I want to point out.
 The two chopsticks are the start and end points of your stitching.
 Everything in between has not been stitched yet.
 Take your scissors and clip the ending tail (the one on top) about 1/3rd of the way to the right of where you started stitching.
 Save the little piece you have cut off.
 It’s hard to see in the photo because my binding tails blend together pretty good, but I have clipped it right where my red Kai scissors sheaf is positioned.

-Use a fabric marker to mark a line on your beginning (bottom) tail that is just to the left of the clipped ending (top) tail.
-Next, take your piece of clipped tail and open it up.
-So, now we are going to use the width of your binding to measure exactly one binding width to the right of the marked line.
+Now we use the width of your binding to measure exactly one binding width to the right of the marked line.
 Make another mark here.
-(You could also use a ruler if you prefer, but I find that using this piece works just as well)
+(You could also use a ruler if you prefer, but I find that using this piece works just as well.)

-Cut the bottom tail on the second marked line.
-In the picture above, my marking pencil is marking the spot.
-Now, remove your pin from the beginning tail.
-Gather up a few inches of the quilt between the two tails and pin it together.
-This makes it easier to work with the two tails, and prevents the binding from stretching.
 Pull the beginning tail down and open it up, so that the right side of the fabric is facing up.
 Take the ending tail (the one on the right), turn it down and open it up so that the right side of fabric is facing down.
 Align the ends of the two tails so that they are right sides together and perpendicular to each other.
 Draw a line on the diagonal where the two tails meet.
 Pin together on each side of the marked line.

-Go back to your sewing machine and sew the two tails together on the marked line.
+Sew the two tails together on the marked line.
 Remove pins and make sure the tails “fit” along the side of your quilt.
 It’s also a good idea to make sure you didn’t twist the binding the wrong way.
 (I’ve done this a few times!)
 If all looks good, then trim the seam and press open.

 Now you can return to the machine and stitch the joined binding tails in place, and no one will ever be able to figure out where you started or where you stopped.